hy1984427/appium/write_script_for_android_app/take_screenshot,_press_home_button_and_close_driver.md

 # Take screenshot, press Home button and close driver

-For many occasions, we need to take screenshot of current view.
+For many occasions, we need to take screenshot of current screen.

 We can use Selenium-WebDriver method `screenshot` to do that: